capULB/uv-tools/README.md

-# Université Virtuelle Tool Guide
+# UV Tool Guide

-[Université Virtuelle (UV) Tool Guide][site] is an [open licensed][cc] bilingual reference card for using [the Université Virtuelle][UV], the virtual campus at Université libre de Bruxelles (ULB), based on Moodle version 4 and later, designed for teachers, educators and trainers.
+[UV Tool Guide](site) is an [open licensed][cc] reference card for using [the Université Virtuelle](UV), the virtual campus at Université libre de Bruxelles (ULB), based on Moodle version 4.x, designed for teachers, educators and trainers.
 It provides info on what UV tool to use according to the pedagogical goal to achieve.

 [UV Tool Guide][site] is available in 2 languages : French and English.
 It is based on the [Moodle Tool Guide][site2] maintained by Nicolas Martignoni.

 ## Moodle Tool Guide